 The FGSA Travel Award recognizes graduate students who have made noteworthy progress in their academic careers.
 This includes both graduate students who demonstrate great potential as well as those with considerable accomplishments in their field.
 The award partially covers travel expenses to attend a scientific conference or workshop, including conference fees, travel, lodging, and food for the duration of the event.

 Maximum Award Allocation: $500

-Eligibility: Graduate students who are members of APS and FGSAApplication materials:
+Eligibility: Graduate students who are members of APS and FGSA

 - List of objectives they hope to accomplish from attending the conference/workshop.
-Please include the list of objectives at the end of the personal statement.
+Please include the list of objectives at the end of the statement of purpose.

 - Past recipients of the FGSA Travel Award are typically not considered to receive the award again.